Lipkowski/Markdown_test_v2/Exercise.md

 <!-- Example of another paragraph -->
 What this paragraph shows is that no metter how much i would try o extend/break that line the Markdown will keep text all in line "14".
-# Types of text edit
+# Types of text editing
 ## Bold
 <!-- Example of bold -->
 This is **bold** text